-- legal guardians may review the student's permanent record by following the established practices and procedures. - The student's name may not appear on the school's honor roll and the student may not receive any other academic recognition provided through the school. - The student may be ineligible to participate in any activity (apart from graduation) or on any team that represents the school. - 4.
-The student may be ineligible to receive any awards. - 5.
+- 2. The student's name may not appear on the school's honor roll and the student may not receive any other academic recognition provided through the school. - 3.
+The student may be ineligible to participate in any activity (apart from graduation) or on any team that represents the school.

+- 4. The student may be ineligible to receive any awards. - 5.
 The student, upon becoming eligible for graduation, will not receive a diploma.